 And this.
 Creamy.
 Delicious.
 Heaven.
-Three of my favourite ingredients, asparagus, mushrooms, and Dijon mustard.
+Three of my favorite ingredients, asparagus, mushrooms, and Dijon mustard.
 In a dreamy sauce.
-Next time you make a fancy meal …serve this on the side.
+Next time you make a fancy meal, serve this Asparagus Gratin on the side.

 So, happy almost Easter to you!
 What do you do, if you celebrate, for your Easter dinner?
 Growing up, we had turkey. …Actually, Thanksgiving, Christmas, and Easter, we always had turkey.
 My grandmother (who is now 95, God love her) always made the same exact meal, no matter the holiday.
 And that was alright.
 Because what she made was sooo good.